aspose-total/Aspose.Total-Products/total/en/android-java/conversion/xls-to-word/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XLS to WORD on Android via Java or Online App" h2="Transform XLS to WORD within your Android Applications without using Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+XLS to WORD conversion is a useful feature for Android applications.
+It allows users to export data from XLS files to WORD documents, which can be easily shared and edited.
+This feature can be integrated into Android applications using Aspose.Total for Android via Java.

+<h2>How Aspose.Total helps for xls to word conversion</h2>
- [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) is a package of powerful File Automation APIs.
-By using two of its APIs, you can integrate XLS to WORD conversion feature inside your Android applications.
-In the first step you can export XLS to PDF by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/).
-After that, by using [Aspose.PDF for Android via  Java](https://products.aspose.com/pdf/android-java/), you can convert PDF to WORD.
+Aspose.Total for Android via Java is a package of powerful File Automation APIs.
+It includes two APIs, Aspose.Cells for Android via Java and Aspose.PDF for Android via Java, which can be used to convert XLS to WORD.
+The first step is to export XLS to PDF using Aspose.Cells for Android via Java.
+After that, Aspose.PDF for Android via Java can be used to convert PDF to WORD.
+This process is simple and efficient, and can be easily integrated into Android applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}